elixirschool/elixirschool/lessons/specifics/debugging.md

 $ mix deps.compile
 ```

-First command download and install Dialyxir.
-You could be asked for installing Hex.
-Second compile Dialyxir app.
-If you want to install Dialyxir as global app, please read [documentation](https://github.com/jeremyjh/dialyxir#installation).
+The first command will download and install Dialyxir.
+You may be asked for to install Hex along with it.
+The second compiles the Dialyxir application.
+If you want to install Dialyxir globally, please read its [documentation](https://github.com/jeremyjh/dialyxir#installation).

-Last step is to run Dialyzer to rebuild PLT.
-You need to do this every time after installation of new version of Erlang or Elixir.
-Thanks to this Dialyzer will not be try to analyse standard library every time that you try to use it.
-It takes few minutes.
+The last step is to run Dialyzer to rebuild the PLT (Persistent Lookup Table).
+You need to do this every time after installation of a new version of Erlang or Elixir.
+Thanks to this Dialyzer will no try to analyze standard library every time that you try to use it.
+It takes a few minutes for the download to complete.

 ```shell
 $ mix dialyzer.plt